Trey Mancini Player Props: Cubs vs. Marlins

 Trey Mancini At The Plate

-- Mancini is hitting .269 with three doubles, three home runs and eight walks.
+- Mancini is hitting .269 with four doubles, three home runs and eight walks.

-- He has hit a long ball in three games this year (10.3%), homering in 2.6% of his plate appearances.
+- Mancini is batting .313 during his last outings and is on a four-game hitting streak.

+- In 10.0% of his games this season, he has gone deep, and 2.5% of his trips to the plate.

-- Mancini has driven in a run in nine games this season (31.0%), including four games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Mancini has picked up an RBI in 30.0% of his games this season, with more than one RBI in 13.3% of his games.
+He has also produced three or more runs in three contests.

-- He has scored in 27.6% of his games this season, with two or more runs scored in 13.8%.
+- In 26.7% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.